leftmike/sqltest/README.md

 ## Running Tests

-The tests are run using `sqltestdb` which is written in [Go](https://golang.org/).
+The tests are run using `sqltest` which is written in [Go](https://golang.org/).

 Each test is a templatized file of SQL statements run against a particular implementation and the output compared with the expected output.
-These files are in `sql/testdata/sql`, `sql/testdata/output`, and `sql/testdata/expected`.
+These files are in `testdata/sql`, `testdata/output`, and `testdata/expected`.

-The files in `pkg/sqltest/testdata/*` are for testing the *implementation* of sqltest.
+The files in `sqltestdb/testdata/*` are for testing the *implementation* of sqltest.

-To control which implementation is run, specify it as an argument to `sqltestdb`.
+To control which implementation is run, specify it as an argument to `sqltest`.

 Use the following flags to control the tests:
 * `-update`: update the expected output.